mfms-ncsu/galant/developersGuides/Galant2021.md

 Panning is when the user is able to move the entire view of graph.
 This is helpful when viewing and editing.

 Luckily this feature will be much easier to implement using the VirtualWindow.
 Simply adjusting the x and y coordinates of VirtualWindow will causing panning.
 The next consideration is user input.
-For that we recommend using JPanel mouse events...
+For that we recommend using JPanel mouse events.

 ### Zoom

+There are two sides to this feature.
+Firstly, zoom allows the user to focus on a specific region of a graph or show the entire graph at once.
+With this feature implemented we no longer need to ensure all nodes are always on screen--which is the source of some of our known bugs.
+Instead, the user can intuitively manage which nodes need to be on screen.
+Together with panning, this feature will make Galant's editor have similar navigation to Google Maps or Photoshop.

+This feature can also leverage the virtual window, in this case the width and height values should be either decreased to zoom in or increased to zoom out.
+To keep the view centered you will also want to adjust x and y values.